yerf123/course-RH/book/duckietown-robotics-development/04_advanced/03_logs/00_logs.md

 - [Getting data in and out of your container](#docker-poweruser)
 - [Communication between laptop and Duckiebot](#ros-multi-agent)

 create a Docker container on your laptop with a folder mounted on the container.
+You can use the image `duckietown/dt-ros-commons:daffy-amd64`.
 This time, however, instead of exporting the `ROS_MASTER_URI` and `ROS_IP` after entering the container, do it directly with the `docker run` command.
 You already know it from [here](#exercise:ex-docker-envvar).

 Run the [lane following demo](+opmanual_duckiebot#demo-lane-following).
 Once your Duckiebot starts moving, record the camera images and the wheel commands from your Duckiebot using `rosbag` in the container you just created (the one with the folder mounted).
 To do that navigate to the mounted folder using the `cd` command and then run